Day in and day out in my business, I work in photography PR and marketing.

 Since then, I’ve been fortunate to get the chance to work with many incredibly talented portrait photographers.
 Many are the leaders in their field; multi-award-winning photographers who are well renowned in the UK and abroad!

-Any fears about a lack of demand were unfounded, and there’s never been a conflict of interest issue since the photographers I work are in different areas across the country.
+Any fears about a lack of demand were unfounded, and there’s never been a conflict of interest issue since the photographers I work with are in different areas across the country.
 I’m careful to only work with one photographer per region.

 Word of mouth referrals continue to bring photographers to me.
 And, as I have transitioned from working part-time to full-time in my business, my own marketing efforts have increased too.
 This has helped me to get visible in the professional photography community and to become known as the go-to PR consultant for photographers.